freshbitsweb/laravel-cart-manager/README.md

 $cart = cart()->toArray();
 ```

-## Online Demo
+## Demo Repository

-The demo of the package can be found at - https://laravel-cart-manager.freshbits.in
+The repository with the demo of using this package can be found at - https://github.com/freshbitsweb/laravel-cart-manager-demo

 ## Table of contents
 * [Configuration Options](#configuration-options)